Ethnic Groups: Egyptian 99.6%, other 0.4% (2006 census)

 June 14, 2012 - The Egyptian parliament is declared invalid by the highest court in the land and is dissolved, and the military rulers take full legislative authority.
 A new constitution is promised within 24 hours, to be written by a 100-person assembly under the control of the Supreme Council of the Armed Forces.

-June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Mohamed Morsy and former Prime Minister Ahmed Shafik.
+June 16-17, 2012 - Runoff presidential election between Muslim Brotherhood candidate Morsy and former Prime Minister Shafik.

 July 8-10,2012 - President Morsy and the Higher Constitutional Court go back and forth over the invalidation of parliament.
 In the end, the current parliament remains invalid.

 November 22, 2012 - President Morsy issues an order preventing any court from overturning his decisions.
-He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against former president Hosni Mubarak.
+He also orders retrials and re-investigations in the deaths of protesters during the 2011 uprising against former President Mubarak.

 November 29, 2012 - Egypt's constituent assembly passes all 234 articles of the new draft constitution.